opengeospatial/ontology-crs/discussion-paper.md

 ex:mypolygon geo:asWKT "<http://www.opengis.net/def/crs/OGC/1.3/CRS84> Polygon((-83.6 34.1, -83.2 34.1, -83.2 34.5, -83.6 34.5, -83.6 34.1))"^^geo:wktLiteral .
 ```
 The coordinate reference system of this geometry is described inside the literal description using a URI.
-This kind of serialization work for the purposes of GeoSPARQL 1.0, i.e. to allow comparisons between geometry representations, but overly complicate certain seemingly simple queries:
+This kind of serialization works for the purposes of GeoSPARQL 1.0, i.e. to allow comparisons between geometry representations, but overly complicate certain seemingly simple queries:
 * **Give me all WKT geometries encoded in a specific coordinate reference system**
 ```sparql
 SELECT ?geom_wkt WHERE {